 It is easy to add new DSL elements, for example, adding pagination took literally less than 10 lines of Clojure code.
 Here is what it looks like:

-(with-collection coll
+(with-collection db coll

 (find {})